 You should also understand what kind of insurance coverage is adequate for your new employee.
 Consult with your insurance broker to make sure you have enough umbrella insurance now that you have someone working for you in your home.

 10. Write a contract

 Everyone who hires a nanny should have a nanny contract.
 The contract protects your family and the nanny as well.
 This is the place to spell out everything: salary, employment benefits, job requirements, hours, expectations, etc. The more detailed your contract, the better.
-Discuss it with your nanny and let her weigh in.
+Discuss it with your nanny and let them weigh in.

-Now that you've hired an amazing nanny, follow this checklist for her first day of work to make sure you have everything you need.
+Now that you’ve hired an amazing nanny, follow this checklist for their first day of work to make sure you have everything you need.
 Talk to your nanny about safety and any issues that may crop up.
 And prepare your kids for the nanny to help the process go smoothly.

 * The tax information contained in this article should not be used for any actual nanny relationship without the advice and guidance of a professional tax advisor who is familiar with all the relevant facts.
 The information contained herein is general in nature and is not intended as legal, tax or investment advice.
 Furthermore, the information contained herein may not be applicable to or suitable for your specific circumstances and may require consideration of other matters.